Lady Death: The Motion Picture

 Lady Death: The Motion Picture is a 2004 American adult animated fantasy action film based on the comic book character Lady Death.
 This film was the first animation project produced by now-defunct anime distributor A.D.
 Vision.
 It had premiered at the 2004 Comic-Con convention.
-The film was released on DVD October 9, 2004, and had been aired on A.D.
+The film was released on DVD October 5, 2004, and had been aired on A.D.
 Vision's Anime Network.
 A Blu-ray edition of the film was released by AEsir Holdings and Section23 Films on September 20, 2011.

-Plot synopsis
+Plot

 The film begins in 15th century Sweden.
 Hope, the beautiful and innocent daughter of Matthias (a skilled mercenary who is in actuality Lucifer himself), is accused of being the Devil's consort.
 Hope is sentenced by the town priest to be burned at the stake.
 Matthias, through a proxy, offers her life if she surrenders herself to him and joins him in Hell.
 At first she agrees to his terms, but Matthias's plan to corrupt her is soon met with unanticipated resistance, as Hope rejects his scheme and eventually finds herself transformed into the powerful warrior Lady Death, who challenges Lucifer for control of Hell itself.